Q5 Safe & Secure: AUP

 This is a judgment challenge.
 Check with your teacher and discuss the following situations with your class and/or group of friends:

 - Your best friend asks for your password to log into your social network site for just a minute so they can check something they heard about.
-What would you say?
+They promise it’s only for a minute and they won’t change anything.
+How might sharing your password affect you, your friends, and others who use the account?
+What would you do, and why?

-- Have you seen someone do something that seems stupid to you, and you immediately send a text message to others about it?
+- Have you seen someone do something that seems stupid to you, and you immediately text others about it?
+How might immediately sending your text message to others affect you or others?
+What would you do differently in the future, and why?

 Competencies & Standards